 INDIANAPOLIS, Ind.-- Two Indianapolis Metropolitan Police Department (IMPD) officers involved in the fatal shooting of an unarmed man in June have been suspended and face termination.

-A special prosecutor assigned to the case determined criminal charges against officers Carlton Howard and Michael Dinnsen were not warranted.
+A special prosecutor assigned to the case determined criminal charges against officers Carlton Howard and Michal Dinnsen were not warranted.
 IMPD conducted an administrative review separate from the prosecutor and determined the officers' actions didn't comply with IMPD's policies.

 The IMPD Firearms Review Board reviewed the materials in the case and the officers appeared in front of the board for questioning.
 After the hearing, the board voted unanimously that the officers didn't comply with their training.

 After reviewing the facts presented by the board, IMPD Chief Bryan Roach found there was not sufficient reason to believe deadly force was necessary to affect the arrest of Bailey.
 He does not believe Bailey posed a threat of serious bodily injury to the officer or anyone else.